pro100andrey/lsp_protocol/packages/pro_lsp/README.md

 ### Logging and debugging

-Handler and feature-disposal errors are routed to `server.onError`. **The default writes to `stdout`, which corrupts a stdio server** — always set your own:
+Handler and feature-disposal errors are routed to `server.onError`, which is **unset by default** — so notification-handler errors are silently swallowed (request-handler errors are still returned to the client as JSON-RPC errors).
+Set it to surface them, and log to `stderr`, **never `stdout`** — on a stdio server `stdout` *is* the protocol channel, so writing there corrupts the JSON-RPC stream:

 ```dart
 server.onError = (error, stack) {